 Go to the Student life section

 A Dissertation is an extended study of a topic agreed as appropriate for a subject.
 Nevertheless it should demonstrate the student's ability to argue coherently, to marshal evidence, to evaluate critically and synthesise the disparate sources used and to identify and work with appropriate theoretical methods.
 It does not necessarily involve original research or the study of unpublished or primary material.

-Semester 2: Students should include the Project/Dissertation when registering their Stage II programme in Week 5 of Semester 2 via PIP or by using an M199 form.
+Students should include the Project/Dissertation when registering their Stage II programme in the module registration window.

 To achieve an Honours degree all students who enter stage II of the programme from September 2011 will have to complete 6 ‘Level 6 Honours’ credits.
 This must include at least one double (30 credit) level 6 honours module, or two 15 credit level 6 honours interdisciplinary project/dissertation modules.

 For students on two single subjects registered for a joint award at least seven acceptable module credits including at least two level 6 honours credits must be passed for each Subject.

 For those registered for Major/Minor awards at least two level 6 honours credits must be passed in the Major Subject.

 Project/dissertation and synoptic modules are level 6 honours modules.
 Study on these modules should demonstrate that honours students can successfully collect data and select appropriate knowledge from the range that he or she has acquired can propose solutions for appropriate problems and communicate the results, and that the student can work independently.

 i.
 When the student first submits a Stage II programme, a project/dissertation module can be registered along with other Level 6 honours modules.
 The registration of the project/dissertation title for the appropriate Subject(s) specific module(s) is carried out at the end of the second academic year once the actual topic to be investigated has been identified and a supervisor allocated.